Test of the Society of United Irishmen: Pledge of the American Society of United Irishmen, 1797

 In August 1797, MacNeven, James Reynolds, Archibald Hamilton Rowan and other movement exiles in the United States published the constitution of the American Society of United Irishmen, an association that had been active for some months.
 Adopted at a convention in Philadelphia, it opened membership to "all those who had suffered in the cause of freedom" (according the hostile reporting of the Federalist pamphleteer William Cobbett, this included free blacks), and who would make the following pledge:AB, in the presence of the most SUPREME BEING, do solemnly swear that I will, to the utmost of my power, promote the emancipation of Ireland from the tyranny of the British Government.
 That I will use the like endeavours for increasing and perpetuating the warmest affections between all the religious denominations of men, and for the attainment of the LIBERTY AND EQUALITY OF MANKIND, IN WHATEVER NATION I MAY RESIDE.
 Moreover I swear, that I will, as far as in me lies, promote the interests of this and every other society of United Irishmen, and of each of its members, and that I will never, from fear of punishment, or hope of reward, divulge any of its SECRETS given to me as such.

-United Irish oath-taking in Newfoundland and New South Wales
+United Irish oath-taking in the colonies

-In 1800, Catholic mutineers in Newfoundland, reportedly took "the oaths of the United Irishmen".
-United Irish convicts in New South Wales may have done the same in preparing for their rebellion in 1804.
-Wording is not recorded.
+In 1800, Catholic mutineers in Newfoundland reportedly took "the oaths of the United Irishmen".
+United Irish convicts in New South Wales may have done the same in preparing for their rebellion in 1804, but the wording is not recorded.